eva-takou/GHZ_States_Public/README.md

 # GHZ_states_Preparation

-Codes used to produce the results of the paper "Generation of genuine all-way entanglement in defect-nuclear spin systems through dynamical decoupling sequences", by E. Takou, E. Barnes, and S. E. Economou.
+Scripts used to produce the results of the paper "Generation of genuine all-way entanglement in defect-nuclear spin systems through dynamical decoupling sequences", by E. Takou, E. Barnes, and S. E. Economou, arXiv:2302.05580.

 We use decoupling sequences that drive the central electronic spin so as to manipulate the entanglement within the electron-nuclear spin register.

 There are three main classes used throughout the simultations.

--The class "SuperClass_Sequences" contains various sequences such that the CPMG, UDD and XY2 sequences.
+-The class "SuperClass_Sequences" contains various sequences such as the CPMG, UDD and XY2 sequences.

 -The classs "SubClass_U4Operations" inherits the properties from the class "SuperClass_Sequences", and can be used to simulate the evolution of a single nuclear spin coupled with the electron, to calculate the Makhlin invariants or entangling power of two-qubit gate.